 From the scientific and technical point of view, the term also refers to the technique used in coining a new Arabic term for a new invention or a scientific discovery.
 In such case, the Arabization Process mainly conforms to certain applicable rules such as the regularity & the common use of the term, its ease of use, convenience, compatibility and feasibility of derivation, besides following a long line of guidelines that are expressed in detail by the Arab Term.

-Arabization services is used to Arabize websites, apps., product info., blog articles, slogans, taglines, marketing campaigns, marketing collateral and any texts used to address Arab customers, clients or Arab audience in general.
-However, for documentary, business communication, legal, financial, scientific and other texts of technical nature, translation would be the best fit.
+Arabization services are used to Arabize websites, apps., product info., blog articles, slogans, taglines, marketing campaigns, marketing collateral and any texts used to address Arab customers, clients or Arab audience in general.
+However, for a documentary, business communication, legal, financial, scientific and other texts of technical nature, the translation service would be the best fit.

 An example of Arabization is evident in any text translated into Arabic, whether for literary, technical or marketing purposes.

 Translation is the process of rendering the meaning of a source-language text into an equivalent target-language text.
 In such a process, the translator depends on his repository of expert knowledge of the grammar and syntax of the source language in grasping the author’s intended meaning, which he then conveys in a corresponding target language that conforms to the rules of said language’s grammar, semantics and syntax.
 Its primary aim is creating a translated file that is faithful to the text, message, tone and format of the source file.
 However, Wikipedia sums it all in one comprehensive article that addresses all aspects of translation for anyone who would like to know more details about the subject.